mvp18/Parallel-YOLO/processing/README.md

 This script is to be run after running `pText_script.sh`.
 This takes the data of 4 images and combines them into one by down scaling the image data.
 This script follows the following pattern for bounding box arrangement:

 4k + 1 image on top left, 4k + 2 image on top right, 4k + 3 image on bottom left and 4k + 4 image on bottom right.

+# CombineFourImage.py
+This script is to be run after running running `resize.py`.
+This combines four images as mentioned above in `combineScript.sh` and writes it as `combined_(#).png`.